 Long Sales Cycle

-In a long sales cycle, clients can take weeks or even months from when they first reach out for initial information to when a purchase is made and the order is fulfilled.
-This is especially common in the purchase of expensive software programs for businesses, where customers are investing in a long-term solution for their company.
+In a long sales cycle, clients can take weeks or even months from when they first reach out for initial information to when a purchase is made, and the order is fulfilled.
+This is especially common in the purchase of expensive software programs for businesses, where customers invest in a long-term solution for their company.